Raptor RDF Parser Library - Building and Installing from Source

 cd raptor

-At this stage, or after a svn update you will
+At this stage, or after a git pull you will

 need to create the automake and autoconf derived files, as described